 Making multicolor eggs uses the same process, but with added complexity.
 For this example, we applied wax resist on a bare (white) background, and then dyed the egg yellow and allowed it to dry (upper right).
 We then applied a second layer of wax, dyed the egg red and allowed it to dry.
 Finally, we applied a third layer of wax (lower left), dyed the egg blue, and allowed it to dry.
 The results after removing the wax (lower right) show the white, yellow, red, and blue areas — not bad!

 A caveat: It is harder than it looks.
-While two-tone eggs are straightforward, we have found it to be challenging to precisely reposition an egg after removing it for dying.
+While two-tone eggs are straightforward, we have found it to be challenging to precisely reposition an egg after removing it for dyeing.
 Thus, it takes considerable patience and experience to produce multicolor eggs with good registration between subsequent color layers.
 We’d be interested in exploring better ways to do this.

 The Egg-Bot Electro-Kistka begins shipping this week.